River Waveney: Navigation

-The River Waverney was improved for navigation under an Act of Parliament obtained in 1670, which empowered five traders from Bungay and one from Downham Market to carry out the work.
+The River Waverney was improved for navigation under an act of Parliament, the Rivers Brandon and Waveney Navigation Act 1670 (22 Cha.
+2. c.
+16 Pr.), obtained in 1670, which empowered five traders from Bungay and one from Downham Market to carry out the work.
 This included the construction of three locks, at Geldeston, Ellingham and Wainford, to extend navigation as far as Bungay Staithe.
 The navigation remained in private hands, and was not under the control of the Yarmouth Commissioners, who were responsible for the lower river.
-A second Act obtained in 1772 ensured that Suffolk magistrates received a 5 per cent share of all tolls obtained from the carriage of coal, with which to maintain the Waveney.
+A second act of Parliament, the Great Yarmouth (Improvement) Act 1772 (12 Geo.
+3. c.
+14), ensured that Suffolk magistrates received a 5 per cent share of all tolls obtained from the carriage of coal, with which to maintain the Waveney.
 Ownership was in the hands of a merchant from Bungay at the end of the eighteenth century, and was later bought by William Butcher.
 When St Olave's bridge needed to be rebuilt in 1847, he explained that although he owned it, he had let out the collection of tolls, and such matters were dealt with by the judges at Bury St Edmunds Assizes.
 In 1848, he attempted to set up the Bungay Navigation Tontine Co., which would buy the rights to levy tolls and trade on the river, using a tontine, but the scheme failed to attract sufficient investors to become viable.
 In 1889 ownership was transferred to W. D. Walker of Bungay, a merchant and maltster.
 The firm was the first owner of a wherry called Albion, now owned by the Norfolk Wherry Trust.
 From 1919 to 1934, Watney, Combe, Reid and Co. controlled the navigation.

 The short section of the river from Haddiscoe to Burgh Ferry was part of a grand scheme to link Norwich to the sea at Lowestoft.
-The scheme originated in 1818, but was opposed by the merchants of Yarmouth and it was not until 28 May 1827 that an Act of Parliament authorised the Norwich and Lowestoft Navigation Company, giving then powers to raise £100,000, with an additional £50,000 if required.
+The scheme originated in 1818, but was opposed by the merchants of Yarmouth and it was not until 28 May 1827 that Norwich and Lowestoft Navigation Act 1827 (7 & 8 Geo.
+4. c. xlii) authorised the Norwich and Lowestoft Navigation Company, giving then powers to raise £100,000, with an additional £50,000 if required.
 From Burgh Ferry, boats would use a widened Oulton Dyke to reach Oulton Broad and a new sea lock would be constructed to link the broad to Lake Lothing.
 This had four sets of gates, so that it could be used at all states of the tide, was capable of holding vessels which were 150 by 50 ft and used a system of sluices to enable the channel through Lake Lothing to be flushed with water from Oulton Broad.
 Completed in 1829, it was demonstrated in 1831 and although four operations of the sluices were estimated to have removed 10,000 tons of gravel and shingle out to sea, its subsequent operation was not as effective.